-This Gospel reading in The Spiritual Exercises of Ignatius is in Week Three which focuses on the passion of Christ.
-Mark's portrait of Jesus being crucified is stark.
+Introduction: Mark's portrait of Jesus being crucified is stark.
 At midday the sky becomes black for three hours.
 Jesus is suffering alone.
 He cries out loudly, reciting the opening of Psalm 22: "My God, my God, why have you forsaken me?"
 Then his breath expires and the curtain of the Temple is ripped open, opening the holy place.
 The Roman soldier who crucified Jesus is won over by the Lord's mercy and love for his enemies and exclaims that Jesus is the Son of God!

-Ask For the Grace

-Jesus, my Lord and Savior, I desire the grace to sorrow with you, to be broken with you, to cry with you, and to suffer internally with you-doing this with gratitude for the great suffering you endured to obtain God's mercy for me.
+Ask For the Grace: Jesus, my Lord and Savior, I ask for the grace I desire: To sorrow with you, to be broken with you, to cry with you, and to suffer internally with you - doing this with gratitude for the great suffering you endured to obtain God's mercy for me.

-Imagine Scripture: Mark 15
+Imagine Yourself in the Gospel: Mark 15 (MSG)

 33-34 At noon the sky became extremely dark.
 The darkness lasted three hours.
-At three o'clock, Jesus groaned out of the depths, crying loudly, "Eloi, Eloi, lama sabachthani?" which means, "My God, my God, why have you abandoned me?"
+At three o'clock, Jesus groaned out of the depths, crying loudly, "Eloi, Eloi, Iama sabachthani?" which means, "My God, my God, why have you abandoned me?"